Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Rigidity of HYM connections on the holomorphic tautological bundles

-is trivial. \end{lemma}
+is trivial. \end{Lemma}

-If the metric $h$ is HYM, then $\cH^1_A$ is the space of infinitesimal deformations.
-Hence, the HYM metrics on $\cR_{\rho}$ constructed in the first part of Theorem~\ref{thm:T2} are infinitesimally rigid for all $\rho \in \Irr(G)$, thus completing the proof of Theorem~\ref{thm:T2}.
+Note that if the connection $A$ is HYM, then $\cH^1_A$ is its space of inf\/initesimal deformations.
+In particular, it follows that the HYM connection on~$\cR$ induced by then HYM connections on the bundles~$\cR_\rho$ constructed in the second part of Theorem~\ref{Thm_KRF_HYM} is inf\/initesimally rigid.
+This thus completes the proof of the third part of Theorem~\ref{Thm_KRF_HYM}.

-The strategy for proving Lemma~\ref{lem:vanishing} is as follows: We first reduce to a problem in complex geometry, see Proposition~\ref{prop:av}.
-Using GAGA, we translate this into an algebraic geometry problem, see~\eqref{eq:h10}, which we then solve using the results of Bridgeland, King and Reid \cite{Bridgeland2001} and Craw and Ishii \cite{Craw2004} discussed in Section \ref{sec:gconst}.
+The strategy for proving Lemma~\ref{lem:vanishing} is as follows: We f\/irst reduce to a vanishing result in complex geometry, see Propositions~\ref{prop:d} and~\ref{prop:av}.
+Then since $\theta$ is a generic stability parameter, Proposition~\ref{prop:git-kahler} gives that $M_{\theta}$ is the analytif\/ication of the moduli space of $\theta$-stable $G$-constellations $\sM_{\theta}$.
+Using GAGA, we translate the vanishing into an algebraic geometry problem, see~\eqref{eq:h10}, which we then solve using the results of Bridgeland, King and Reid \cite{Bridgeland2001} and Craw and Ishii \cite{Craw2004} for the moduli spaces of $G$-constellations and the corresponding tautological free sheaves discussed in Section \ref{Sec_ModuliSpacesOfGConstellations}.

-It is a useful heuristic to think of bundles with decaying connections as bundles on a compactification whose restrictions to the ``divisor at infinity'' satisfy certain conditions, like being flat for example.
-Accordingly, we compactify $M_\theta$ at infinity by gluing $M_\theta$ and $(\P^3\setminus\{[0:0:0:1]\})/G$ along $M_\theta\setminus\pi_{\theta}^{-1}(0)=(\C^3\setminus\{0\})/G$.
-The resulting space $\bar M_\theta$ is not a complex manifold, but rather a complex orbifold.
-We denote its divisor at infinity by $D$.
-This is a smooth orbifold divisor, i.e., it lifts to a smooth divisors in covers of the uniformising charts.
-The bundle $\cR$ extends over $D$ to a bundle $\bar \cR$ on $\bar M_\theta$.
-The following result reduces the proof of Lemma~\ref{lem:vanishing} to a problem in complex geometry.
+It is a useful heuristic to think of bundles with decaying connections as bundles on a compactif\/ication whose restrictions to the ``divisor at inf\/inity'' satisfy certain ``vanishing conditions''.
+With this in mind, we compactify $M_\theta$ at inf\/inity by gluing~$M_\theta$ and $(\P^3{\setminus}\{[0:0:0:1]\})/G$ along $M_\theta{\setminus}\pi_{\theta}^{-1}(0)=(\C^3{\setminus}\{0\})/G$.
+The resulting space $\bar M_\theta$ is not a~complex manifold, but rather a~complex orbifold.
+One can think of $\bar M_\theta$ as obtained from $M_\theta$ by adjoining the divisor $D=\P^2/G$ at inf\/inity. $D$~is a~smooth orbifold divisor, i.e., it lifts to a smooth divisor in covers of the uniformising charts.
+The holomorphic bundle $\cR$ extends over $D$ to a holomorphic bundle~$\bar \cR$ on~$\bar M_\theta$.
+The following result reduces the proof of Lemma~\ref{lem:vanishing} to a~problem in complex geometry.